-The SQL Alter Table Statement is used to modify Tables.
-The SQL Server Alter Table includes Add New Columns, Modifying existing Columns, Deleting existing Column, Add or Removing Indexes, Dropping and adding Constraints like Primary Keys to the existing table.
+The Alter Table statement is used to modify Tables.
+The SQL Server Alter Table includes Add New Columns, Modifying existing Columns, Deleting existing Columns, Adding or Removing Indexes, and Dropping and adding Constraints like Primary Keys to the existing table.

 SQL Alter Table examples

-The following are some of the examples of Alter Table to add, modify and delete columns and constraints.
+The following are some examples of Alter Table to add, modify and delete columns and constraints.
 Let us see how to use this statement to change the table definition with a live example.
-For this SQL Query, We use the Customer.
+For this Query, We use the Customer table.

 SQL Alter Table Add New Column

 To add a new column to the existing table, please use the following syntax.

 ALTER TABLE [Table_Name] ADD [New_Column_Name] Data_Type (Length) NULL | NOT NULL